 Source: Wikipedia, The Virgin of the Navigators (by Alejo Fernßndez, 1531-1536)

 Kings Charles I (1516-1556) and Philip II (1556-1598) obtained great wealth from Mexico and Peru, but chose to spend it on military efforts to control territory in Italy and the Low Countries (Netherlands/Belgium) rather than re-invest in its colonies.
 For Spain, the land north of the Caribbean was a low priority.
-There was not enough incentives or pressure for people to emmigrate from Spain across the Atlantic Ocean, so occupation of the southeastern coast of the North American continent.
+There was not enough incentives or pressures for people to emigrate from Spain across the Atlantic Ocean, so Spanish occupation of the southeastern coast of the North American continent was minimal.

 Spanish officials defined "Florida" as its land stretching north from the tip of the Florida peninsula towards the St. Lawrence River.
 Spain could not afford to build another fortified base in North America north of Puerto Rico.
 There were not enough incentives, and not enough colonists willing to leave Spain, to expand Spanish settlement north from the Caribbean.

 Some adventurers tried.
 Lucas Vßzquez de Ayllˇn died during his attempt to start the San Miguel de Gualdape settlement in 1526 at Sapelo Sound, mid-way between modern Savannah, Georgia and Jacksonville, Florida.
 After just three months, the remaining colonists returned to Hispaniola and abandoned the first attempt to establish a permanent European colony in North America.
 It would be 81 more years before the English landed at Jamestown.2

 Hernando de Soto's expedition, which started in 1539, demonstrated that Native American societies in North America did not have stockpiles of gold, silver or other resources to loot.
 Unlike the Aztec and Inca, the societies de Soto met were not organized as powerful hierarchies dominating large numbers of subordinates.
 There was no opportunity in North America for the Spanish to kill a pre-existing set of leaders and quickly establish control over large numbers of laborers accustomed to obedience.